 - Enter your name.

-- Provide your email address and click Create a password.
-Please note, these credentials are for you Octopus Account.
-You will also create credentials for your Octopus Cloud instance, when you create it.
+- Provide your email address and create a password.
+Please note, these credentials are for your Octopus account and you will use them to log into your Octopus instance through single sign-on.

-- On the next screen, provide your company name.
+- On the next screen, verify your email address.